MeetinaXD/JavascriptBrainFuck/README.md

 ```

 ### `-o | --output`
-Specific the output path, **only ONE** path will be recognized as output path.
+Specific the output path, **only ONE** path will be recognized as an output path.

 ### `-h | --help`
-Print out the help message age usage
+Print out the help message and usage

 ### `-r | --run`
 Run the codes after compile successfully.

 ### `-w | --watch`
-Watch source files, auto compile when files change detected.
-It can use with `-r` or `--run`option, it will run the compiled codes after compile.
+Watch source files and auto compile when files change are detected.
+It can use with `-r` or `--run`option, it will run the compiled codes after compiling.

 **For example:**
 ```shell